catsocks/sdl-grid/README.md

 # SDL Grid

-A simple grid drawn using using [SDL](https://www.libsdl.org), with square transparent cells divided by dark grey lines over a dark background with a white cell cursor that is movable with either the mouse or keyboard input.
+A simple grid drawn using [SDL](https://www.libsdl.org), with square transparent cells divided by dark grey lines over a dark background with a white cell cursor that is movable with either the mouse or keyboard input.